Committee Sign Up

 Meeting Dates:

-Currently the first Tuesday of most months from 12:30-1:30 (held virtually) via Zoom.
-But these dates can be changed to accommodate schedule changes or conflicts.
+Currently the first Thursday of most months from 12-1:00pm (held virtually) via Zoom.
+Meeting dates may be changed to accommodate schedule changes or conflicts.

 Member Engagement Committee (including event assistance)